dreamportdev/Osdev-Notes/06_Userspace/06_Resource_Management.md

     void* impl;
 } resource_t;
 ```
-The `type` field tells the kernel what kind of resource it is and the `impl` pointer allows the kernel to attach the resource specific implmentation of that resource.
-For example, a file's `impl` could point to a struct holding the file's offset and indoe or for shared memory it could point to the physical address of that region.
+The `type` field tells the kernel what kind of resource it is, and the `impl` pointer allows the kernel to attach the resource-specific implementation of that resource.
+For example, a file's `impl` could point to a struct holding the file's offset and inode, or for shared memory, it could point to the physical address of that region.

 ## Per Process Resource Table
 With an abstract resource now defined, we can extend our previous definition of a process to include a **resource table**: